tbfld/viz/content/index.md

 ---
-title: Welcome to Quartz
+title: what do facts look like?
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This site is under heavy development.
+You’ll have more luck [at my main site, here](https://counter.ink).